 - i.
-The number of experiments/programs/sessions in each laboratory course shall be as per the curriculum in the scheme of instructions provided by OU. - ii.
-The students will maintain a separate note book for each laboratory course in which all the related work would be done. - iii.
-In each session the students will complete the assigned tasks of process development, coding, compiling, debugging, linking and executing the programs. - iv.
+The number of experiments/programs/sessions in each laboratory course shall be as per the curriculum in the scheme of instructions provided by OU.

+- ii.
+The students will maintain a separate note book for each laboratory course in which all the related work would be done.

+- iii.
+In each session the students will complete the assigned tasks of process development, coding, compiling, debugging, linking and executing the programs.

+- iv.
 The students will then execute the programme and validate it by obtaining the correct output for the provided input.
-The course coordinator will certify the validation in the same session. - v.
+The course coordinator will certify the validation in the same session.

+- v.
 The students will submit the record in the next class.
-The evaluation will be continuous and not cycle-wise or at semester end. - vi.
+The evaluation will be continuous and not cycle-wise or at semester end.

+- vi.
 The internal marks of 25 are awarded in the following manner:

-a.
-Laboratory record - Maximum M larks 15 b.
-Test and Viva Voce - Maximum M larks 10 viii.
-The experiment evaluation rubric is therefore as follows :
+- a.
+Laboratory record Maximum Marks 15

+- b.
+Test and Viva Voce Maximum Marks 10

 - vii.
 Laboratory Record: Each experimental record is evaluated for a score of 50.
 The rubric parameters are as follows:

 - a.
 Write up format

 b.
 Process development and coding

 c.
 Compile, debug, link and execute program

 d.
 Process validation through input-output

+Maximum Score 10

 Maximum Score 15

 Maximum Score 5